BobD/kabem/README.md

 * [BEM it!, BEM Methodology for small companies with high expectations] (http://www.slideshare.net/MaxShirshin/bem-dm")
 * [MindBEMding – getting your head ’round BEM syntax] (http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)

+###kaBEM file structure

+The kaBEM scaffolding depends on 'src' folder with a index.html holding your HTML and a index.scss.
+It also contains a 'css' folder where all BEM CSS folders and files will be generated, plus a empty (SASS) 'helpers' and 'vendor' folder which you can use as needed.

+The scaffoling output will be placed in a 'build' folder.
+This includes a 'source' folder with all generated CSS and HTML, a 'bem' folder with all single modifier HTML pages for easy testing and a 'live' folder with deployable files.

 ###kaBEM naming conventions